rutgerkok/ForgeModderTools/README.md

 This project is aimed at modders using Minecraft Forge who want to use Maven to build their mod.

 ### Background
 Most people use MCP to build their mod.
 MCP does a wonderful job: using its mappings, it translates the obfuscated Minecraft jar into readable source code.
 However, if you just want to build a mod that works with Minecraft Forge, you can simplify the building process.
 We'll still use the mappings of MCP, but not the scripts.

 To build mods for Forge, only two things are needed:

-1. An deobfuscated Minecraft jar with all methods added by Forge present.
+1. An deobfuscated Minecraft jar with all fields, methods and classes added by Forge present.
 2. Something that translates your compiled mod so that it works again with the obfuscated fields, methods and classes in Minecraft.